-Forensic Science Research 701 is the continuation of the Capstone Project for students in the MSFS program.
-Typically, this phase of the project is conducted during the second Fall semester for students who started the program in the previous Fall.
-It is focused on finishing any experimental activities and the start of data analysis.
-Students in this phase of research should be independent researchers.
-As they analyze the data they have generated they should be in regular contact with their supervisors.
+Forensic Science Research & Capstone Presentation (702) is the conclusion of the Capstone Project for students in the MSFS program.
+Typically, this phase of the project is conducted during the student's final semester.
+It is focused on drafting the capstone paper and preparing a final presentation of the project and its results.
+Students in this phase of research should be in regular contact with their advisors.
+Advisors should provide feedback on drafts of the final document as well as the presentation.
+Students should expect to rehearse their capstone presentation with their primary supervisor prior to the formal presentation date.
 By the end of the course students will have: